markkamau254/Code-Challenge-3/README.md

 ## **Description** :
-This is a simple to-do list application built with HTML, CSS, and JavaScript.
-This application allows users to add, delete, and mark tasks as completed.
+This is a simple movie ticket booking application built with HTML, CSS, and JavaScript.
+This application allows users to search, view details and book cinema tickets for the movie.

 ## Project Breakdown